Psalm 44:21 - Would not God have discovered it, since he knows the secrets of the heart?

 So what is this secret?
 Two words – mental illness.

-Perhaps it is difficult for pastors to speak about mental illness from the pulpit, because they also suffer from some form of mental illness.
+Perhaps it is difficult for pastors to speak about mental illness from the pulpit, because as I said above, many also suffer from some form of mental illness.

 So, what’s a person or a church to do?
 Let’s take a look at the Bible.
 God knows our secret struggles and has compassion and comfort waiting to touch our hearts, just as he’s been touching hearts throughout biblical times.